MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 [[Who was Jezebel facts sheet]]??
 Jezebel was teaching believers into sexual immorality and made them join in in pagan festivals where they would eat food that had been sacrificed to idols.
+She was trying to get people to compromise their Christian Faith

 >'I have given her time to repent of her immorality, but she is unwilling. ' ==Revelation 2:21==